Google accused of firing another worker in union-busting drive

 In a post on Medium, Spiers says that Google was recently forced to a publish a list (by the NLRB), internally, outlining the rights its employees have.
 And in order to ensure that all affected employees knew about it, Spiers added a pop-up notification to the company's internal Chrome browser.
 Apparently this is a common practice inside the company, allowing people to share "hobbies or interests" with their co-workers.

 In response to a request for comment, a Google spokesperson said that it had "dismissed an employee who abused privileged access to modify an internal security tool.
 This was a serious violation."
 The company added that Spiers apparently circumvented safeguards, including getting authorization from a superior, and asking direct colleagues for code review.
 In addition, Google says that it would have taken similar action for any pop-up added to the browser, even in jest.
+A similarly-worded email from Royal Hansen, Google VP, was sent to colleagues covering the company's actions and can be read below.

 "When I heard that Google had hired a union-busting firm and started illegally retaliating against my coworkers," writes Spiers, "I decided to make sure that my coworkers knew about the [list]."
 Spiers is referring to Google's recent hiring of IRI Consultants, a company described by the New York Times as an "anti-union consulting firm."
 When Google employees visited IRI's website, or the internal guidelines, a pop-up would read "Googlers have the right to participate in protected concerted activities."